District HCP Advisory Groups

 Per the District HCP, the MAC will:

-- Guide the development and implementation of the adaptive management program.
+- Provide input and recommendations, as warranted, on the development and implementation of actions through the adaptive management program.

 The District Board of Directors met on November 15, 2012 and approved a range of interests to be represented on the MAC, and further tasked District staff with identifying potential candidates for MAC service.

 While specific MAC details have yet to be finalized, the general expectations would be that members are able to commit to supporting the goals of the MAC as a volunteer (as outlined above) and can be available for 3-4 meetings in 2013-14 and annual meetings in the years following to accomplish the goals outlined above.

 - Cindy Loeffler, TPWD (Regulatory Agency)

 - Laurie Dries, City of Austin (Ecological Expert)